Welcome to Zorro! Getting Started

 - Earn real money: The free Zorro version is fully functional

-the included strategies, please read the Z systems
+one of the included strategies, please read the Z systems

 chapter from top to bottom.
 Open a real money account with the broker of your